Polymer/old-docs-site/docs/start/platform.md

 ## Installation & usage {#setup}

+If you install the {{site.project_title}} library using Bower or from a ZIP file, you'll automatically get `webcomponents.js`.

-To start using these features today, first download `webcomponents.js` using Bower:
+You can also manually install `webcomponents.js` using Bower:

     bower install --save webcomponents.js